How Much Does a Service Cost?

 Actual costs are displayed only for AWS and Azure services and are taken directly from historical billing data.
 Actual costs include prepaid amounts, overages, promotions and adjustments.
 Business support and taxes are shown on the first day of the month and aren't calculated per VM.
 To learn how to retrieve billing data, see Retrieving AWS Billing Data and Retrieving Azure Billing Data.

 Actual costs aren't shown for GCP instances.
-Google charges aggregated CPU and memory usage costs, grouped by project and service type; GCP billing data doesn't include costs for individual VMs.
+GCP charges aggregated CPU and memory usage costs, grouped by project and service type; GCP billing data doesn't include costs for individual VMs.

 Viewing estimated and actual costs